whodewho/FluxEnder/README.md

 ## Setup

 1. download [dns log][3] from [here][2], these are input dns logs, remember update the 'dns\_log\_path' in log\_to\_mongo.py. you might have your own dns logs, that's ok, you can write your own extraction code.
-2. I suggest you update malicious blocklist and cdn domains lists in the \resources folder to make sure you have the latest legal and malware domains.
+2. I suggest you update malicious blocklist and cdn domains lists in the /resources folder to make sure you have the latest legal and malware domains.
 These are supposed for noise deduction.
 The scripts in /scripts will help you in this part.
-3. you should store the raw logs into TukuMX or mongoDB with /src/log\_to\_mongo.py and /src/log\_to\_mongo\_lib.py . you can run 'python log\_to\_mongo.py args1 args2', but I wrote a file called worker.py, this is a main entrance for both log to mongo and extraction, just two parts, comment the part you do not want to run.
+3.  store the raw logs into TukuMX or mongoDB with /src/log\_to\_mongo.py and /src/log\_to\_mongo\_lib.py . you can run 'python log\_to\_mongo.py args1 args2', but I wrote a file called worker.py, this is a main entrance for both log to mongo and extraction, just two parts, comment the part you do not want to run.
-4. you should extract features from mongoDB rows, in this part, it's easy to come up with something new and help you paper. read the /src/extract\_feature.py and /src/extract\_feature\_lib.py, you can get most ideas in this two files. the I store the extracted features.
+4.  extract features from mongoDB rows(part 3), in this part, it's easy to come up with something new and help your paper. read the /src/extract\_feature.py and /src/extract\_feature\_lib.py, you can get core ideas of FluxEnder in this two files. the I store the extracted features.
 5. this is about final classification, with the /src/classify\_domain.py, I use random forests tree from scikit-learn(thanks for the developers of these fancy tools), with labeled data, I train the model, and classify the test domain, and calculate the precision. you can read [dga hacking][5] here, it will help you understand.

 ## Tuning